 My name is Frank de Groot.

-In the early noughties, I showed that Bayesian pattern learning works surprisingly well to predict the played moves in 42% of positions of previously untrained-for professional games.
-Microsoft Research Cambridge spent three years with a team of three to replicate my algorithm and after they published their paper, Google asked me to come work with them.
+In the early noughties, I showed that Bayesian pattern learning works surprisingly well to predict the played moves in 42% of positions of previously untrained-for professional Go games.
+I published my algorithm in great detail, as well as all essential info on its technical details and speedup techniques (Mersenne Twister random, Zobrist hashing, Hamming distance, MMX assembly speedups etc.).
+Microsoft Research Cambridge, requested to do so by Bill Gates himself still needed three years with a team of three to replicate my algorithm and after they published their paper, Google asked me to come work with them.

-I now work full-time on General AI, working on a purely text-based system.
+I now work full-time, the “good old-fashioned way” on General AI, working on a purely text-based system.
 This is my R&D machine, standing in its own cold, noisy airconditioned storage room into which I remote with AnyDesk: